 Venus, having passed behid the Sun in October is now an evening object setting soem 45 miutes after Sun as the month begins increasing to to 75 minutes at its end.
 So towards the New Year,shining at magnitude -3.9 it should be easy to spot low above the southwestern horizon.
 Its angular size is about 10 arc seconds and will appera as a small dot, blurred by atmospheric turbulance.
 I suspect that, due to its low elevation, its light will be split into a short vertical spectrum by refraction in the atmosphere.

 See highlight above.

 Find more planetary images and details about the Solar System: The Solar System

-The January Sky in the south - mid to late evening.
+The December Sky in the south - late evening

 The constellation Taurus

 Taurus is one of the most beautiful constellations and you can almost imagine the Bull charging down to the left towards Orion.
 His face is delineated by the "V" shaped cluster of stars called the Hyades, his eye is the red giant star Aldebaran and the tips of his horns are shown by the stars beta and zeta Tauri.
 Although alpha Tauri, Aldebaran, appears to lie amongst the stars of the Hyades cluster it is, in fact, less than half their distance lying 68 light years away from us.
 It is around 40 times the diameter of our Sun and 100 times as bright.